Request Information

 The ATSU-ASHS Speech-Language Pathology program participates in the Communication Science and Disorders Centralized Application Service for Speech-Language Pathology (CSDCAS).
 CSDCAS provides a web-based service that allows applicants to submit a single application to multiple participating speech-language pathology programs.
 All official transcripts and letters of reference are sent directly to CSDCAS as part of the application process.
 Please visit CSDCAS.

-APPLY NOWCareers and Student Outcome Data
+APPLY NOWCareers and student outcome data

 Students will be prepared to serve as professionals who are committed to excellence in the delivery of services to individuals with speech, language, and swallowing disorders and to the advancement of the scientific foundations of the profession using evidence-based clinical practices.
 Graduates of the ATSU-ASHS Speech-Language Pathology Program will become the next generation of scholars and leaders who will make a global impact.